-Dubai is a big, busy bustling city!
-There is a relatively good Metro system to get between major Dubai attractions, but there will invariably be moments where you might need to take a taxi, tour or hire a car in a private vehicle.
+Dubai is a big, busy, bustling city!
+There is a relatively good Metro system to get between major Dubai attractions, but there will invariably be moments when you might need to take a taxi, tour or hire a car in a private vehicle.

 It is law in the UAE for all children under the age of 4 to use a car seat.
 That said, enforcement of the law seems to sadly be scant.
 There are a few ways you can tackle the issue of keeping toddlers safe in car seats in Dubai: